ugr-sail/paper-drl_building/README.md

 Supplementary material to the paper.
 Includes datasets, charts and additional code.

-The experiments were conducted using [Sinergym](https://github.com/ugr-sail/sinergym).
+The experiments were conducted using [Sinergym](https://github.com/ugr-sail/sinergym), a framework for building energy simulation.

+## 📖 Abstract

+...

 ## 👥 Contributors